-The Monts d’Or offer the people of Lyon great opportunities for hiking, allowing them to better appreciate the natural environment of the massif and the small heritage (the cabornes or dry stone shelters).
+The Monts d’Or offer the people of Lyon great hiking opportunities, allowing them to appreciate better the massif’s natural environment and the small heritage (the cabornes or dry stone shelters).

 There are plenty of opportunities to see the surrounding countryside.
-It is absolutely necessary to go to the Croix Rampau to enjoy the most beautiful panorama.
-An orientation table allows you to identify the surrounding sites, from the Puy de Dôme to Mont Blanc!
+Going to the Croix Rampau is essential to enjoy the most beautiful panorama.
+An orientation table lets you identify the surrounding sites, from the Puy de Dôme to Mont Blanc!

 13 km north of Lyon